stronnag/mwptools/src/mwp-ble-bridge/README.md

 Waypoints: 76 of 120, valid 1
 ```

-Note that when the application using the pseudo-terminal terminates, the  pseudo-terminal will be closed, which will cause `mwp-ble-bridge` to terminate as well.
+Note that when the application using the pseudo-terminal terminates, the  pseudo-terminal will be closed, which will cause `mwp-ble-bridge` to terminate as well, unless `--keep-alive` was given.
 TCP/IP based bridges are persistent.

 ## Environment